matthewbub/screenshotter/README.md

 ```bash
 bun ./screenshotter
 ```

+the image will generate to this directory and have the URL provided as the filename

 This project was created using `bun init` in bun v1.2.22.
 [Bun](https://bun.com) is a fast all-in-one JavaScript runtime.